stbischof/doc/class-Cube.md

       <td>true</td>
     </tr>
     <tr>
       <td colspan="5"><em>Collection of named sets specific to this cube.
 Named sets define reusable collections of members that are commonly used in analysis and reporting.
 Cube-specific named sets might include concepts like 'Top Products for this Sales Territory', 'Budget Items', or 'Key Performance Indicators' that are only meaningful in the context of this particular cube.
-These named sets complement the catalog-level named sets and provide cube-specific analytical shortcuts.</em></td>
+These named sets provide cube-specific analytical shortcuts and are not shared across cubes.</em></td>
     </tr>
     <tr>
       <td><strong>kpis</strong></td>